heylookltsme/dotfiles/README.md

 - Install the patched font and update iterm2 preferences
 - make sure permissions for .viminfo are correct

+### Installing
+Run `./diff.sh` to see what's about to change.
+You can also pass it a specific file - `./diff .aliases`.

+If all looks good, run `./bootstrap.sh` to change your life forever.

 ## Thanks to… (perserved from original repo)

 * @ptb and [his _OS X Lion Setup_ repository](https://github.com/ptb/Mac-OS-X-Lion-Setup)